Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 ```

 ##### 3. Add Cosmos DB Dapr State Store to Azure Container Apps Environment
 We need to run the command below to add the yaml file `.\aca-components\containerapps-statestore-cosmos.yaml` to Azure Container Apps Environment.
-To do so run the PowerShell command below:
+To accomplish this run the PowerShell command below:

 ```powershell
 az containerapp env dapr-component set `